 This saves space in the kitchen and gives the kettle more flexibility in terms of its use, without compromising functionality.

 The heating power is easily controlled by using the dial.

-The tap makes it quick an easy to fill the kettle with water for cooking and cleaning.
+The tap makes it quick and easy to fill the kettle with water for cooking and cleaning.